agileactors/academy-node-workshop/README.md

 ## Branch Tasks

+1. Move the `nwsGetEnvContent` utility function to `/libraries/utilities.js` and use the **exports** object to export it.
+Then use it in the `init.js` file.

-1. Continue the implementation of the logger.js module
+2. Continue the implementation of the **logger.js** module in `/libraries/logger.js`.

-2. Use the logger in the **init.js** file to handle logging
+3. Use the logger in the **init.js** file to handle logging.

 Open the **logger.js** file located in the libraries directory of the app to start writing your code.

-To start the application and test your code issue the following command in a terminal:
+To start the application and test your code run the following command in a terminal:

 ```
 npm run setup